 Risk Warning: Your Capital is at Risk.

-If you’re in a hurry, here are three popular options brokers to explore:
+If you’re in a hurry, here are popular options brokers available in to consider explore:

 Getting Started With Options Trading